vbsjyf/yf/openshift/README.md

 ## General

-What follows is a tutorial on how to build images on an OpenShift cluster in a three-step process (base image, build artifact image, target image).
+What follows is a tutorial on how to build images on an OpenShift cluster in a three-step process test (base image, build artifact image, target image).
 Note that all image streams/build configs assume the OC project/namespace `oaicicd-ran`.